borisslijepcevic/borisslijepcevic/README.md

 - 🌱 I’m currently learning **Java and Spring boot, MySql, Microservice techologies**

-- 👯 I’m looking to collaborate Junior level and step into fire. **So, if you need passionate person, contact me.**
+- 👯 I’m looking to collaborate with groups/companies and step into fire. **So, if you need passionate and persistent person for work, contact me.**

 - 📫 How to reach me **boris.slijepcevic87@gmail.com**